tomgxz/Kraken/README.md

 ```

 ##### generateFileStructure
 This subroutine is called whenever the code needs to generate a list of files.
-It makes use of the in-built `os` library in python.
+It makes use of the in-built `os` library in Python.
 It is called when a user creates a new site.

 ```python
 def generateFileStructure(files):